szufix/mapel/index.rst

 Matrix with distances
 -----------------------------
 If you want to print just several selected families of elections or change the order in which they appear, you should go to the file:  "*?exp_name?/controllers/basic/matrix.txt*".
-There a is list of names of all the families of elections.
+There is list of names of all the families of elections.
 The number of families and their order can be change and will influence the *mapel.print_matrix()* function.

 SOC files
 -----------------------------